 Software updates provide numerous benefits such as new features, improving existing features, bug fixes and, most importantly, patches for security flaws.
 Hackers are known for finding and exploiting even the smallest security weaknesses in software so they can steal your personal and company data.
 All in all, these routine updates generally only take a few minutes to install unless they’ve piled up because you’ve been putting them off.

 So, what are you waiting for?
 Bookmark this data security blog in your browser, save the files you’re currently working on and run those updates – this article will still be here for you to finish after those potential bug fixes and security patches are installed.

-Adding 2-factor authentication is an easy way to add an extra layer of security at sign in.
-2FA is designed to prevent unauthorized access to your account by informing you when an unrecognized device or one tied to an unfamiliar origin (i.e. you’re based in New York City but the unfamiliar device is located in Munich) attempts to login to your account.
-2FA sends a verification code, typically to your registered mobile device, that will grant you login access should you input it where prompted.
+Adding Multi-Factor Authentication is an easy way to add an extra layer of security at sign-in.
+MFA is designed to prevent unauthorized access to your account by informing you when an unrecognized device or one tied to an unfamiliar origin (i.e. you’re based in New York City but the unfamiliar device is located in Munich) attempts to login to your account.
+MFA sends a verification code, typically to your registered mobile device, that will grant you login access should you input it where prompted.
 This extra step makes it exceedingly difficult for hackers to successful login to your account if they have acquired your password.

 4. Never open or download files from unknown sources.